miunasu/REAI_IDA/README.md

 ## Explain
 ### Orphan comments will appear here, why?

-with the pseudocode modify and refresh, it will be happen, but don't worry, the functional description has marked source function.
+With the pseudocode modify and refresh, it will be happen, but don't worry, the functional description has marked source function.
 When the pseudocode is sent to AI, he will know the description source.

 ![](./picture/source_func_mark.png)